 Chemistry Unit 3 and 4

-Both Units involve the use of the language and symbols of chemistry, chemical formulas and equations, the design and performance of experiments / practical investigations, as well as collection and evaluation of experimental data.
+Both Units involve the use of the language and symbols of chemistry, chemical formulas and equations.
+Practical tasks include the design and performance of well as collecting and evaluating experimental data.

 Who is it for?